-Because we live in an automated, it's probably not that surprising that your ability to repay your mortgage boils down to a single number.
+Since we live in an automated, it's probably not that surprising that your ability to repay your mortgage loan comes down to a single number.

-All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
-Fair Isaac and Cooriginally developed this score. .
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The original FICO score was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to build a score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to calculate your score:

-- History of Payments - Do you have a history of late payments?
+- History of Payments - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many accounts do you have?
+- Balances on your Credit Cards - How many accounts?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-You can get a federally-mandated free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Want to know more about your FICO score?
 Call us at (334) 285-8850.